£35.00Add to basket

 Three books of world-class translated literature delivered straight to your gift recipients door.

-If you sign up a lucky person today their first book will be Peirene No. 29 You Would have Missed Me – sent out straight away!
+If you sign up a lucky person today their first book will be Peirene No. 31 Snow, Dog, Foot – sent out in time for Christmas!

 Your gift recipient will also receive: